pyglfw/pyglfw/README.rst

 return void and fill several values via pass-by-ref parameters are mapped to functions returning tuple of values.
-And functions that return pointer to array with number of items via pass-by-ref parameter are mapped to functions returning list of items.
+And functions that return pointer to array with number of items set via pass-by-ref parameter are mapped to functions returning list of items.
 I.e.:

 ::